Current Environment:

 After we complete all necessary tests, our experts meet to review and discuss what they have learned about your child's condition.
 Then we will meet with you and your family to discuss the results and outline the best next steps.

-How we treat Raynaud’s phenomenon
+How do we treat Raynaud’s phenomenon?

 There is no cure for Raynaud's phenomenon — something that can be difficult for a parent to hear.
 But the good news is that in most cases Raynaud's doesn't do any harm, and shouldn't cause undue concern for you or your child.
 When symptoms become bothersome, simple lifestyle changes go a long way in helping children with Raynaud's manage their condition.
 These include:

 • Dress warmly.
 In cold weather, your child should wear hats, mittens or gloves, and thick socks, but also keep his whole body warm with layers of loose-fitting clothing.
-In warm weather, he should keep a sweater or jacket handy at all times to guard against chilly air-conditioned spaces.
+In warm weather, he should keep a sweater or jacket handy at all times to guard against chilly, air-conditioned spaces.

 • Avoid touching cold items.
 For instance, your child might want to use insulated drinking glasses for cold beverages, or keep a pair of gloves near the refrigerator to wear when reaching into the freezer.